UtaUtaUtau/nnsvslabeling/README.md

 This script does not do anything about timing with HTS mono labels.

+### check_labels.py

+It's exactly what the file says.
+It checks for wrong phonemes in every .lab file that it finds.
+To run, put it in the folder where you keep your .lab files and just, run normally!

+It checks Japanese labels by default, but if you want to change what language it checks, just open it up and change the `phones` list to the phoneme list you want it to be.

 ### lab2ust
 The whole lab2ust folder will be put in the UTAU plugins folder.